captam3rica/steamy-donut/README.md

 ## Usage

 ```
-usage: steamydonut.zsh [-h] --app-name <"app_name"> --app-version <version> --pkg-name <"package_name">
+usage: steamydonut.zsh [-h] [--donut-menu] [--donut-recipe <keyword>] [--order-donut <keyword>] [--version]
-[--path <full_path>] [--list-donuts] [--get-donut <keyword>] [--version]

 Easily install locally packaged apps without installing over a newer version, or download and install publicly
 avaialble apps directly from the internet.
 arguments:
-      --list-donuts   See a list of apps available for internet download.
+      --donut-menu            See a list of apps available for internet download.
+      --donut-recipe          See more info about a particular app.

-      --get-donut     Download and install specified app from the internet.
+      --order-donut           Download and install specified app from the internet.
 For example, to download and
                               install the latest version of Google Chrome use the following flag and app keyword:

-                          steamydonut.zsh --get-donut googlechrome
+                                  steamydonut.zsh --order-donut googlechrome

       --version               Print current version of steamydonut.zsh
       -h, --help              Print this help message.

 examples:
 ```